ManuelePasini/slides-markdown/slides/stgraph.md

 - <b>Join strategy</b>: Nested-Loop;
 - <b>>GraphNode-TSNode</b>
-    - Each time a traversal goes through a virtual edge
+    - Each traversal of a virtual edge entails a query to AsterixDB.
+    - Filter pushdown
+    - <b>No support for cross time-series operations</b>